 Goals of the Higher Education Administration PhD Program

-The PhD program in Higher Education Administration recognizes the breadth of prior experiences, the various career paths that students are on, and the diversity of post-graduate opportunities students may pursue.
+The PhD program in Higher Education Administration recognizes the breadth of prior experiences, the various career paths of our students, and the diversity of post-graduate opportunities students may pursue.
 Given this, there are five primary goals of the PhD program:

 - To provide students with a broad appreciation and understanding of educational systems in social, historical, and normative perspectives as one basis for the exercise of educational leadership.

-- To convey inquiry skills useful to the practice of higher education and to the conduct of research in the field.
+- To convey inquiry skills useful to the practice of higher education and to research in the field.